 Thanks so much for checking out M4TR's music and lyrics and exploring ways to potentially get involved with the project.
-My name is AJ and I started M4TR in 2017.
+My name is AJ and I started M4TR as a protest band back in 2017.
 This page shares a little history of M4TR and attempts to point the way forward.
 If anything below strikes a chord, let's connect.

 M4TR stands for Music 4 The Revolution.
 At the moment, it's a solo project that was a band.
-But it aspires to be a collaborative musical collective of diverse players combining talents to make meaningful music.
+Now, it aspires to be a collaborative hybrid originals/covers band - a musical collective of diverse players combining talents to make meaningful music.

-M4TR pairs danceable music with social commentary and deep lyrics on all things revolutionary - social issues, politics, technology, philosophy, spirituality... and, of course, love.
-I sing, play synths/piano, acoustic guitar, and keytar.
+M4TR's original sound is evolving but basically it mashes up retro-future artsy dance-rock with social commentary and razor-sharp lyrics on anything revolutionary - social issues, politics, technology, philosophy, spirituality... and, of course, love.
+I sing, play synths/piano, acoustic/rhythm guitar, and keytar.

-M4TR’s first incarnation had a great run: 20 original songs, two EPs, two LPs,17 live shows in the DMV area with a four-piece live band, and nearly 100,000 streams on Spotify.
+M4TR’s first incarnation had a great run: 20 original songs, two EPs, two LPs,17 live shows in the DMV area with a four-piece live band, and over 200,000 streams on music services.
 Then COVID happened.

 The first live band was tight and we had a blast.
 We disbanded on good terms in the wake of corona.
-Now, I'm looking to build a line-up where everybody pitches in on booking and promoting gigs.
-"M4TR 2.0" should shine with pure harmonies, retro-modern vibes, showmanship, on-stage visual flair, and audience participation.
-My hope is to play a few shows as a tight trio.
-Ideally:
+Now, I'm building a new line-up.
+"M4TR 2.0" will shine with pure harmonies, retro-modern vibes, showmanship, on-stage visual flair, danceability and audience participation.

 If all this sounds like something you'd be into, let's connect.
 Just let me know your commitment level upfront.
 If you want to play gigs for a while and move on, totally cool.
 If things are really clicking, let's explore a deeper collaboration.
 Whatever works for you.

-I have good relations with local musicians, venues, studios, and booking agents (Jammin Java, Union Stage, Pieshop, Pearl Street, Songbyrd, 7DrumCity).
-Working together, we can build a kick-ass series of shows quickly.
+I have good relations with local musicians, venues, studios, and booking agents (Jammin Java, Union Stage, Pieshop, Pearl Street, Songbyrd, 7DrumCity's The Pocket).

-M4TR needs members who get Instagram, YouTube, etc. and are active on social media to spread the word out.
-At the moment, M4TR's online visuals (Spotify, Instagram) suggest this is a "solo act" but once people are locked in, I want to flip those visuals to "M4TR is a musical collective of friends" after a few rehearsals and shows.
+M4TR members should get Instagram, YouTube, etc. and can help spread the word.
+At the moment, M4TR's online visuals (Spotify, Instagram) suggest this is a "solo act" but once people are locked in, we'll flip those visuals to "M4TR is a musical collective of friends" after a few shows.

 Drop me a line at: